IiNet: Products and services

 iiNet Limited provides Broadband and IP telephone communication services to consumers and business customers.
-Its flagship products are broadband2+ (ADSL2+) services and more recently reselling NBN as well as services for businesses.
+Its flagship products are broadband2+ (ADSL2+) services and, more recently, reselling NBN as well as services for businesses.

 iiNet was part of the Terria consortium that unsuccessfully bid to build the National Broadband Network in 2008.

 iiNet is now a Retail Service Provider (RSP) to serve customers with the NBN (National Broadband Network).
 Australian consumers can now sign up for services such as fibre to the home (FTTH), FTTC, HFC and fixed wireless.
 From 2011, iiNet also sold services on the NBN Interim Satellite Service; however, demand for these connections exceeded the available capacity, severely congesting the service.
-As a result, iiNet withdrew the product from sale in November 2013, and NBNCo issued a cease sale for all RSPs in December 2013.
+As a result, iiNet withdrew the product from sale in November 2013, and NBN co issued a cease sale for all RSPs in December 2013.

 iiNet also offers a variety of mobile services to businesses and the public, which includes post-paid mobile plans and mobile data plans that run on the Vodafone network;

+iiNet has offered 1000 MB to members at no additional cost for website hosting from the beginning.
+As of 1 August 2023 the parent company (TPG) killed all the hosted sites which now re-direct to a page saying hosting is EOL.
+As of 7 August, they advise that email will also cease: iiNet has made the decision to stop providing email services in 2023.
+This change will help us focus on creating better experiences for our core products: internet and mobile.